sbergot/wandering-mushroom/content/post/2020-12-03-the-society-we-live-in.md

   their company and centralize most of the power.

 * Lower executives are the bourgeoisie.
 They live a nice comfortable life.
 They are not always immoral but they always work for the system.
-They represent 1% of the population.
+They represent from 5% to 10% of the population.
 This level also include the top state administrative levels.
-In order to survive at this level you need to be a ruthless bastard.
+At this level you are a highly skilled worker living in a luxurious glass tower.
+You are able to effectively ignore all the misery that is not right in front of you.
+If you are in the richest tiers you are probably a ruthless bastard.

 * Essential workers form the bulk of the population.
-They have mind-numbing work that for some reason is not efficient to automate.
+They have mind-numbing jobs that for some reason is not efficient to automate.
 Their pay is barely sufficient for their subsistence.
 Poverty, lawful repression and cheap entertainment maintain them in slavery.
 This level also include the state